• Transient Ischemic Attack (TIA) is a medical emergency

 • vestibular syndrome

-• cerebellar syndrome (ataxia, dysmetria)
+• cerebellar syndrome (characterized by ataxia, dysmetria)

 Diagnostic evaluation